Raven and crow symbolism

 The difference between ravens and crows

 The Eurasian jackdaw (Coloeus monedula), Eurasian magpie (Pica pica) as well as the colorful Eurasian jay (Garrulus glandarius) also belong to the Corvidae family but don’t belong to the genus Corvus.
 It explains, however, why those animals share very similar behavior and intelligence with ravens and crows.

 I have added a few images of those amazing birds.
 You can see it isn’t that easy to always tell the difference between the various species.

 Raven and crow symbolism in mythologies

 Raven and crow symbolism can be found in many different mythologies of ancient peoples.
 Even if mostly ravens are named both ravens and crows likely are interchangeable.
 People might not have been able to distinguish between the various species or during the transcription, a raven all of a sudden became a crow.
 We should keep in mind that the first book on bird taxonomy was released in 1676 (Latin) and 1678 (English) under the title „The Ornithology of Francis Willughby by John Ray“ and maybe before that people didn’t know the difference between the various birds (this, of course, is just a possible explanation but might not be true for all time epochs).

 It’s interesting that in some mythologies ravens and crows are associated with good things (such as luck or life) whereas in some others they stand exactly for the opposite, for the bad and death.

 In Norse mythology, Odin the God of thunder had two ravens sitting on his shoulders.
 The speech is of Hugin and Munin.
 The myth says that these two birds were not only deeply connected with Odin but also his eyes and ears.
 They were flying out and came back with news about everything they saw and heard.
 Hugin stands for „thought“ whereas Munin stands for „memory“ or „mind„.
-One of Odin’s many names was Hrafnagud that translates to „Raven God“.
+One of Odin’s many names was Hrafnagud which translates to „Raven God“.
 There is a tale about Nordic Viking clans that went to war under a raven banner.
 An idea that many people share is that the Vikings were invoking Odin’s power by carrying a banner with his spirit animal.